Reviewing PROG (PRG) and Its Competitors

 |1.95%

-PROG has a beta of 1.95, meaning that its share price is 95% more volatile than the S&P 500.
-Comparatively, PROG’s competitors have a beta of 1.50, meaning that their average share price is 50% more volatile than the S&P 500.
+PROG has a beta of 1.95, suggesting that its stock price is 95% more volatile than the S&P 500.
+Comparatively, PROG’s peers have a beta of 1.50, suggesting that their average stock price is 50% more volatile than the S&P 500.

 Summary